lxc/linuxcontainers.org/content/lxd/advanced-guide.md

 ### Manual download
 You can also download images manually.
 For that you need to download the components described [above](#import-images).

 #### From official LXD image server

+!!! note
-**Note:** It is easier to use the usual method with `lxc launch`.
+    It is easier to use the usual method with `lxc launch`.
 Use manual download only if you have a specific reason, like modification of the files before use for example.

-**Link to official Imageserver:**
+**Link to official image server:**

 [https://images.linuxcontainers.org/images/](https://images.linuxcontainers.org/images/)